errol1swaby2-bit/Weall/README.md

 Commands Overview

+User & Identity Management

-register – Register a user with a PoH level
+register – Register a new user with a Proof-of-Humanity (PoH) level.

+deposit – Allocate funds to a treasury pool, increasing your stake for governance.

+Proposal & Voting

-propose – Submit a new proposal
+propose – Submit a new proposal for community consideration.

-vote – Vote on proposals
+vote – Cast a vote on an active proposal.

-deposit – Allocate funds to a treasury pool
+create_dispute – Initiate a dispute over a post, comment, or proposal outcome.

+juror_vote – Cast a vote as a selected juror on a dispute.

+Content Management

-post – Create a post
+post – Create a new post.

-comment – Add a comment to a post
+comment – Add a comment to a post.

-show_post / show_posts – Display posts

-edit_post / delete_post / edit_comment / delete_comment – Modify content
+edit_post / delete_post – Modify or remove your post.

+edit_comment / delete_comment – Modify or remove your comment.

+show_post / show_posts – Display one or multiple posts.

-list_user_posts / list_tag_posts – Filter posts
+list_user_posts / list_tag_posts – Filter posts by user or tag.

+Dispute & Moderation

+show_dispute / show_disputes – View the details of one or all active disputes.

+report_post / report_comment – Flag a post or comment for review.

+System & Diagnostics

-show – Print full internal state
+show – Print the full internal state of the system, including users, proposals, treasury, and disputes.

 ---